editesau/sb-dog-food/README.md

 npm run dev
 ```

-For task:
+## For task:

-Register and Sign in requests in useForm hook
+ - Register and Sign in requests in useForm hook (src/components/SignForm/hooks/useForm.js)

-Get products request in CatalogBlock component
+ - Get products request in CatalogBlock component (src/components/CatalogBlock/CatalogBlock.jsx)

-Get user info request in Cabinet component
+ - Get user info request in Cabinet component (src/components/Cabinet/Cabinet.jsx)

 All using tan-stack query

+P.S.
 Redux was used, because it will be mandatory in our final project